 After masking, sand the fresh topcoat with 60 to 180 grit.
 Take care to sand right up to the masking tape.
 Consider using a fine grit paper near the edges to avoid damaging the tape.
 Damaged tape can be easily repaired simply by applying another layer of tape directly over the damage.
 Follow sanding with several wipes with a damp rag to remove all dust.

-Stirring rapidly or shaking a partial can will introduce small air bubbles which will become micro-craters in your finished surface.
+Shaking/massaging a partial pouch or shaking a full or partial pouch rapidly can and more than likely will introduce small air bubbles which will become micro-craters in your finished surface.
 These small craters do no harm, but make the surface more difficult to keep clean.

 Choose a small section on your deck for the first application of KiwiGrip.
 Proceed with small sections first, moving on to larger sections of your deck as you build experience and confidence.
 If you are not happy with a result, simply wipe up KiwiGrip with a damp rag and try again.

 Practice on cardboard, plywood, or right on your deck to choose a texture that is right for you.
 Keep in mind that not all surfaces demand the same texture.
-Cockpit seats, for example may prefer a finer texture than the cockpit floor.
+Understand, however, that moderate textures offer moderate skid resistance, and fine/gentle textures provide little or no skid resistance when wet.

 With your KiwiGrip roller, evenly distribute the spread KiwiGrip over your small area.
 Once this is achieved, lightly roll back and forth over the surface in any direction (or multiple directions) to even out the texture.
 Finish the section with a few passes of your roller using a very light pressure.
 These last few passes will pop any bubbles that may have formed under the peaks.